lucky-media/tailwind-react-components/README.md

 ## Development

-To run the code in development you will have to run:
+To run the code in development you need to use the following command:

 ```bash
 npm run dev